Additional Hotels and Campus Housing

 For our class, there will be no cost for campus housing which, although somewhat spartan and designed for students, offers camaraderie and convenience.

-Campus renovations have dramatically altered suites: most have multiple bedrooms and a common room, and bedrooms are a mix of singles and doubles.
+Current housing configurations are dramatically different from the suites you may remember from your student days.
+Most have multiple bedrooms and a common room, and bedrooms are a mix of singles and doubles.
 Guests will usually share a suite with other attendees; single attendees may share a bedroom, and couples may be assigned to two single bedrooms.
 Families are kept together in a suite.
 Bathrooms are communal and their doors cannot be locked.
 All-gender and single-gender bathrooms will be available for reunion attendees staying in university accommodations, although the bathroom type of your choice may not be on your floor.